VJoshi611/SQL_Leetcode_Examples/Baics_about_Joins.md

 ## SQL JOIN
-A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+A JOIN clause is used to combine rows from two or more tables, based on a related column between them. joins can be used when we have multiple tables and want combine data from them based on matching columns.

 - Different Types of SQL JOINs :